 But this has to be a focused effort.
 And the most effective way to accomplish this is by developing your creative thinking skills.

 Reviewing a business problem from different perspectives, accounting for extreme opinions, understanding the landscape, taking into account data and statistics can actually unleash your creative skills as well.

 And as a simple exercise, write down five ideas daily in a notebook.
 Allocate the time for creative thinking and let your mind do the work.
-You don’t have to implement anything at first – but once you build the habit, you will excel at implementing it at work.

 As your responsibilities grow, you may be asked to teach a class at a university.
 Or probably engage more in public relationship activities – TV, radio shows and podcasts, other interviews online.

 Both students and adults will look up to you.
 What does it take to be successful?
 Are your hobbies a prerequisite to follow your steps?

 Rock music is known for partying, alcohol, and other extreme habits.
 Top level business executives occasionally join country clubs, sometimes with golf corts.

 Consider the individuals you want to network with and those you will influence indirectly.
 Building good habits will have a significant impact in the grand scheme of things.

 14. Customer Service Skills